-You’re reading this because you’re interested in hiring a top SEO agency that can exceed your company’s marketing KPI’s.
+You’re reading this because you’re interested in hiring a top SEO company that can exceed your company’s marketing KPI’s.

 Look no further, we’ve outlined practical tips and actionable insights for selecting the right search engine optimization company.

 We’ve asked 45+ of the best SEO agency owners across the globe their input on the topic:

 What should in-house marketers look for when hiring a SEO agency and what should they avoid at all costs?